dojo/docs/developer/bugs.rst

 Logging In
 ----------

-The bug tracker (http://bugs.dojotoolkit.org) uses the LDAP information from the overall Dojo Foundation (http://my.dojofoundation.org).
-Register for a Dojo Foundation account, and login to Trac via the auth dialog using those credentials. **note** this username/password combination will work on all Dojo Sites, eg: http://docs.dojocampus.org
+The `bug tracker <http://bugs.dojotoolkit.org>`_ uses the LDAP information from the overall `Dojo Foundation (http://dojofoundation.org). `Register for a Dojo Foundation account <http://my.dojofoundation.org>`_ and login to Trac via the auth dialog using those credentials. **note** this username/password combination will work on all Dojo Sites, eg: http://docs.dojocampus.org

 Getting Notified
 ~~~~~~~~~~~~~~~~